yblir/vllm-learn/docs/source/models/supported_models.md

 :::

-If your model is not in the above list, we will try to automatically convert the model using {func}`~vllm2.model_executor.models.adapters.as_classification_model`.
+If your model is not in the above list, we will try to automatically convert the model using {func}`~vllm.model_executor.models.adapters.as_classification_model`.
 By default, the class probabilities are extracted from the softmaxed hidden state corresponding to the last token.

 #### Sentence Pair Scoring (`--task score`)